ralph1786/Polling-App/README.md

 # Polling-App

-Polling App using nodeJs, CanvasJs, Materialize UI, Mlab for the backend.
+Polling App using nodeJs, CanvasJs, Materialize UI, pusher and Mlab for the database.